- Lawyer Programs

 - Giving Independent Legal Advice

 A person seeking independent legal advice is as much your client as any other.
-There’s not a different standard of service because your meeting is brief and you may not see the client again.
+There is not a different standard of service because your meeting is brief and you may not see the client again.

-Giving independent legal advice is never routine, not even if the person seeking advice has already made a decision and just wants it rubber stamped.
-Your consultation may be the client’s only opportunity to consider objectively a transaction that exposes the client to significant liability or prejudice while primarily benefiting some other party.
-It’s essential that you diligently interview, gather information, analyze the issues, and formulate your advice.
+Giving independent legal advice is never routine, not even if the person seeking advice has already made a decision.
+Your consultation may be the client’s only opportunity to objectively consider an agreement that exposes the client to significant liability or prejudice while primarily benefiting another party.
+It’s essential that you diligently interview, gather information, analyze the issues and formulate your advice.

 - If the client needs an interpreter, have a neutral party interpret rather than a member of the family.

-- Gather enough information about the circumstances surrounding the transaction to be able to explain them to your client and predict problems.
-In particular, gather information on the client’s age and level of experience, the client’s motivation, the relationship of the parties, and their relative bargaining power.
+- Gather enough information about the circumstances surrounding the agreement to be able to summarize them to the client and predict problems.
+In particular, gather information on the client’s age and level of knowledge, the client’s motivation or interests, the relationship of the parties, and their relative bargaining power.
 Find out enough about the client’s financial situation to know the financial impact of the transaction.

-- Ensure that your client understands not only the nature and effect of the document, but also the client’s underlying rights and entitlements.
+- Ensure that the client understands not only the nature and effect of the document, but also their underlying rights and entitlements.

-- Rather than ask clients if they understand the document in question, have them explain in their own words their understanding of the transaction.
+- Rather than asking the client if they understand the document in question, have them explain in their own words their understanding of the agreement.

 - Ensure clients are exercising their own free will.
 Be especially diligent if a guarantor is a relative of the borrower, subservient to the borrower, or an unsophisticated party.

-- Be sure the form is complete in all respects before you or the client sign.
+- Be sure all documents and forms are complete in all respects before you or the client sign.

-- Open a file.
+- Retain a file for the matter.
 Keep copies of everything the client signs.
 Keep your notes on the facts you gathered and the advice you gave.
 Note the time you spent on the file.

-- It is advisable to accept payment from the client, not from someone with an interest contrary to the client’s.
-If a third party is paying the legal fees, ensure again that the client is free of any undue influence.
+- It is advisable to accept payment from the client rather than someone whose interests may be contrary to the client.
+If a third party is paying the legal fees, ensure again that the client is free of any undue influence or duress.

 See the accompanying Independent Legal Advice Checklist for giving independent legal advice.